festusdrakon/Hello-World-of-GitHub/README.md

-# Hello-World-of-GitHub
+# Hello World of Github
-The first scripts I wrote to increase the functionality of my Nokia E5 using the PyS60 library for Symbian OS.
+The first useful pieces of code I hacked together to extend the functionality of my Nokia E5 into taking screenshots.
+Implemented using the PyS60 library for Symbian OS with help from the book Mobile Python: Rapid Prototyping of Applications on the Mobile Platform.